Figure Skater's Website www.sk8stuff.com

 Walley

-Kirsten Anderson / Miami University FSC
+Kirsten Anderson / Miami Univ FSC

-All original content is Copyright 2004 by the Figure Skater's Website.
+All original content Copyright © 1999-2024 by Korte Web Services, LLC.
 Permission is granted for clubs and rinks to reproduce for instructional or non-profit purposes, with attribution.
-This site is produced privately as a service to skaters and is not endorsed by the USFSA.
-The USFSA Rulebook is the official guide to all rules and requirements.
-Images representing skaters are for private viewing only, and are not to be republished or used for any commercial purposes.
+This site is produced privately as a service to skaters and is not endorsed by US Figure Skating or other organizations.
+The USFSA Rulebook is the official guide to rules and requirements.
+Images may not be republished or used for any commercial purposes